JRScelza/ai-tutorials/README.md

 - `From Pixels to Patterns: Exploring CNN Architectures and Image Recognition using PyTorch`
 - `Decoding AI Decisions: Interpreting MNIST CNN Models Using LIME`
 - `Recommender Systems with PyTorch.
 From Data to Decisions: A Journey Through AI-Powered Recommendations`
+- `Understanding GAN Training Strategies, Ethical Implications, and Building Your First GAN with PyTorch`

 ## Getting Started